Who is a member?

 The seminar is held three times per year – in the winter, spring and fall – over the course of five Fridays, 9 a.m.-4 p.m., covering nine topics in municipal finance.
 The seminar does not qualify toward graduate credits.

-The Massachusetts Municipal Management Association established the Rocco Longo Scholarship in 2021.
-This scholarship will be awarded to one participant in the MMA-Suffolk Municipal Finance Management Seminar each session and covers the full program fee.
+In 2021, the Massachusetts Municipal Management Association established the Rocco Longo Scholarship, which will be awarded to one participant in each session of the MMA-Suffolk Municipal Finance Management Seminar and covers the full program fee.

 Current Finance Seminar Programs

-The registration process has been updated to make it more efficient.
-Registration is now first-come, first-served.
+Registration is first-come, first-served.
 Applicants will be vetted to ensure that they’re a municipal employee in a role that’s related to finance, and there can be no more than three participants per municipality.
+Students are expected to attend all course sessions, participate in class activities, and complete all course assignments.

 The cost of the Finance Seminar is $925.